Romashkaa/telekit/README.md

 telekit.Server("TOKEN").polling()
 ```

-Let’s see how Telekit works in practice 👇
+Let’s see how it works in practice 👇

 ## Message formatting: